 Accessibility for Ontarians with Disabilities Act (“AODA”):

-- December 31, 2020 is the deadline for organizations with 20 or more employees in Ontario to file an Accessibility Compliance Report.
+- June 30, 2021 is the extended deadline for organizations with 20 or more employees in Ontario to file an Accessibility Compliance Report.
 The Report form and additional information is available online from the Government of Ontario.
 Small organizations having more than 20 but fewer than 50 employees are only required to complete an accessibility report with respect to the accessibility standards for customer service.

-- January 1, 2021 is the deadline for organizations with 50 or more employees in Ontario to make website and web content accessible to the WCAG 2.0 standard.
+- June 30, 2021 is the extended deadline for organizations with 50 or more employees in Ontario to make website and web content accessible to the WCAG 2.0 standard.